Yolo Bypass: Wildlife habitats

 The Yolo Bypass contains the Fremont Weir Wildlife Area, Sacramento Weir Wildlife Area and Yolo Bypass Wildlife Area.
 The Vic Fazio Yolo Wildlife Area is also part of the Yolo Bypass Wildlife Area and was the largest public/private restoration project west of the Florida Everglades.
 The entire bypass forms a valuable wetland habitat when flooded during the winter and spring rainy season.
 In the summer, areas of the bypass outside the wildlife areas are used for agriculture.

 The Yolo Bypass provides habitat for over 280 terrestrial vertebrate species, changing throughout the seasons.
 The natural flooding provides an exceptionally good nursery habitat for native fish species, including the endangered Chinook salmon.
 Juvenile salmon have been found to grow substantially better in the Yolo Bypass than the adjacent Sacramento River.
 Other special-status wildlife residing in the Yolo Bypass includes giant garter snake, fairy shrimp, bald eagle, Swainson's Hawk, and more.
 Wildlife managers occasionally flood certain areas to create wetlands for migratory waterfowl.
 The Yolo Bypass is somewhat of a pit stop for the waterfowl, and it provides nesting habitat and food for this abundance of birds.
 The Yolo Basin Wetlands Project is accounted as being one of the largest wetland restoration projects in the Western United States.
 Habitats in the Yolo Basin Wetlands includes seasonal wetlands, uplands, perennial wetlands, vernal pools and riparian forest.
 The Bypass also holds species of riparian vegetation such as cottonwoods, black walnut, willows, saltgrass, and other assorted tree and grass species.
+The Yolo Causeway has one of the largest colonies of bats in the state.
+Thousands of bats, consisting of Mexican free-tailed bats and two other species, roost under the Interstate 80 structure that crosses over the wildlife area.

 Habitat Management activities are monitored annually by the California Department of Fish and Wildlife's Wildlife Area Habitat Committee for area in the Yolo Bypass Wildlife Area.
 Each year they establish a specific management plan for different parts of the land.
 The targeted species for seasonal wetland management is the timothy species.
 This plant provides countless nutritional seeds for consumption by assorted migratory waterfowl.
 There are also quite a few nonnative species that are not necessarily wanted in the bypass such as dock and perennial pepperweed.

 Years with high flows in the Yolo Bypass also benefit fish populations in the San Francisco Estuary.
 This is mainly because of increased habitat availability, food supply, larval transport, and reduced predation.